petrstepanov/root-eclipse/README.md

 If using other linux distribution, refer to the [list of the ROOT dependencies](https://root.cern/install/dependencies/).
 I updated and tested these instructions the most popular recent Linux distributions in 2021.

-Above scripts locate the latest ROOT version on the CERN servers, download the framework source code to corresponding `~/Source/` folder, satisfy the dependencies, build the ROOT framework with debug symbols and most common options turned on, install ROOT binaries under `~/Applications/` folder and set up necessary environment variables.
+Above scripts locate latest ROOT version on the CERN servers, download the framework source code to corresponding `~/Source/` folder, satisfy the dependencies, build the ROOT framework with debug symbols and most common options turned on, install ROOT binaries under `~/Applications/` folder and set up necessary environment variables.

 Feel free to [reach out](https://petrstepanov.com/) with respect to any issues with the script (or open an Issue in corresponding GitHub repo).
 Find more information about compilation of CERN ROOT from source [here](https://root.cern/install/build_from_source/).

 ## Why use CMake?
 Generally speaking one can build a ROOT standalone executable using standard GNU Makefile approach.
-I used to do this before and this process is summarized in Chapter 6 of my dissertation.
-Standard cross-platform (Linux and macOS) GNU makefile is located in this repository and named `Makefile-GNU`.
+I used to do this before and this process is summarized in [Chapter 6 of my dissertation](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).
+For a reference, standard cross-platform (works with Linux and macOS) GNU makefile is located in this repository and named `Makefile-GNU`.

 However, CMake approach comes with benefits.
 CMake can automatically generate cross-platform makefiles and detect external libraries.
 In particular, CMake includes IDE project generators feature.
 Once generated, a project workspace that can be instantly opened in IDE of your choice (Eclipse, Visual Studio,…).
 This allows such features like code autocompletion, hilighting and debugging.

 ## Trivial build

-If your goal is simply build a standalone CERN ROOT based executable, you can check out the project, place your code in `main.cpp` file and carry out a basic CMake out-of-source build:
+If your goal is to simply build a standalone CERN ROOT based executable, you can check out the project, place your code in `main.cpp` file and carry out a basic CMake out-of-source build:
 ```
 mkdir -p ~/Development && cd ~/Development
 git clone https://github.com/petrstepanov/root-eclipse